rokucommunity/roku-guide/docs/Structure/singleton-and-globals.md

 # Singleton
 For some use-cases you want to always have the same instance of a component.
-F.e. when using app wide repositories oder managers.
+F.e. when using app wide repositories or managers.
 I suggest to register all app wide managers, tasks, repositories, etc. in the interface of the scene and create them in the init.

 ```